 Between 2000 and 2005, 40,000 New Yorkers moved to Atlanta, according to the city’s Regional Commission.

 Assuming that those numbers have stayed consistent, we’re talking about 8,000 New York transplants per year (and that’s without factoring in our distant cousins to the South, the New Jersyians).
-8,000 per year comes out to just under 22 transplants per day, which is slighly under 1 per hour.
+8,000 per year comes out to just under 22 transplants per day, which is slightly under 1 per hour.

 And why?
 Ask Scott Merrit, the subject of the article:

-“”We went from struggling to having a great quality of life in just a few weeks.””
+“We went from struggling to having a great quality of life in just a few weeks.”

-“”We just could not afford to stay in the place we grew up in, and I guess now there really is no going back.””
+“We just could not afford to stay in the place we grew up in, and I guess now there really is no going back.”

 For any New Yorkers that have been contemplating a move, click here

 For any New Yorkers (or New Jersyians) that have decided that they’re ready to move to Atlanta, click here to contact me

 to find out where you can get the best slice of pizza in the city.